seheon-oh/baygaud-PI/README.md

 	- Python3.10
 	- Python3 virtual environment module: venv (normally, venv is installed along with python3)
-	- The latest version of dynesty 2.0.3 will be installed for Bayesian analysis utilizing nested sampling.
+	- The latest version of dynesty 2.1.5 will be installed for Bayesian analysis utilizing nested sampling.
+    - The latest version of rau 2.49.0 will be installed for parallel processing.
 	- Tested for Ubuntu 18.04 LT and macOS Monterey 12.6 on Apple M1

 # Installation